bharatltech/mystmd/01-paper.md

 divRat (a,b) (c,d) = normRat (a*d, b*c)
 ```
 The package must also provide the usual comparison operations for values of type
-Rat.
+**Rat**.
 To compare two rational numbers, we express their values in terms of a common
 denominator and then compare the numerators using the integer comparisons.

-We can define the equality comparison functioneqRatas follows.
+We can define the equality comparison function **eqRat** as follows.
 The other rational
 number comparisons are the same except that the corresponding integer comparisons
 are used.